 Section Change 1.
 Sections 1.1 - 1.3 Updated the background and objectives in line with the current realities 2.
-Section 1.4 Updated the definition of Standards 3.
-Section 1.6 Updated the description of maturity level 1.
-Updated Table 5 to reflect the change in Bank categorization Removed the maturity level definition for maturity level 4 as it is no longer a part of the document.
-4. Section 1.7 Removed table referencing maturity level 2 5.
-Sections 2.1 - 2.8 Included the Business justification for inclusion of Standards in each capability area in the Blueprint 6.
-Section 2.1 - 2.8 Included the version of the Standards for which compliance is expected Removed maturity level 2 for minimum compliance level 7.
+Sections 2.1 - 2.7 Included the Business justification for inclusion of Standards in each capability area in the Blueprint 3.
+Section 2.1 - 2.7 Included the version of the Standards for which compliance is expected 4.
 Section 2.4.1 Removed ISO 15504 as a Standard for Application Development.
-The Capability Maturity Model Integration (CMMI) will serve as the only Standard in this capability area.
-Updated the CMMI -Dev version from 1.3 to 2.0 8.
-Section 2.4.2 Included AGILE Methodology in the list of Project Management area of the Blueprint 9.
-Section 2.5.3 Replaced the British Standard - BS 25999 on business continuity (the Standard has been retired) with ISO 22301 10.
-Section 2.6 Included the scope for ISO 27001/2 compliance 11.
-Section 3.1 Revised priorities of Standards in the Blueprint 12.
-Section 3.2 Revised implementation timeline/Standards adoption roadmap 13.
-Section 4.1 Included considerations for IT Service Provider/Vendor Engagement
+The Capability Maturity Model Integration (CMMI) will serve as the only Standard in this capability area 5.
+Section 2.5.3 Revised the scope of the Occupational Health and Safety Management Systems standards (OHSAS 18001) to focus on IT locations and environments 6.
+Section 2.5.4 Replaced the British Standard - BS 25999 on business continuity (the Standard has been retired) and replaced it with ISO 22301 7.
+Section 2.6 Included new scope for ISO 27001/2 compliance 8.
+Section 3.1 Revised priorities of Standards in the Blueprint 9.
+Section 3.2 Revised implementation timeline/Standards adoption roadmap 10.
+Section 4.1 Included considerations for IT Service Provider/Vendor Engagement 11.
+Section 6.1 Included IT Trends and its implications for the Nigerian FS industry 12.
+Formerly Section 4 Removed the section on IT Standards Governance and Interaction Model.
+This section is now a standalone document and is contained in the Terms of Reference for the IT Standards